staabm/staabm.github.io/_posts/2022-06-23-phpstan-sprintf-sscanf-inference.md

 This first PR also sparked [some](https://github.com/phpstan/phpstan-src/pull/1410#issuecomment-1152123657) [great](https://github.com/phpstan/phpstan-src/pull/1410#issuecomment-1152131750) conversations with other PHPStan contributors, which made it obvious that we can do even better.

-One obvious improvement was to add [support for positional arguments](https://github.com/phpstan/phpstan-src/pull/1437).
+One improvement was to add [support for positional arguments](https://github.com/phpstan/phpstan-src/pull/1437).

 The more time you invest into the problem area the better your mental model gets.
 While working thru all this I had a few [more ideas about possible use cases](https://github.com/phpstan/phpstan-src/pull/1440), which I wanted to cover.